jcpowermac/hanlon-wiki/slice-log.md

     D, [2012-05-01T11:11:03.016390 #18479] DEBUG -- ProjectRazor::Persist::MongoPlugin#is_db_selected?: Is ProjectRazor DB selected?(true)
     root@ubuntu-server:~#

-As you can see, there has been no truncation of the output in this case, we've just selected the last 10 lines of this logfile using the *tail* command.
-We could also use a filter expression to create a shorter output.
-In this case, let's use the expression we showed when we were discussing the format of these filter expressions (above):
+In this case, using the `tail` command has just selected the last 10 lines of this logfile.
+A filter expression could be used to create even shorter output.
+For example, using the expression shown above returns:

     root@ubuntu-server:~# razor log filter '{"class_name":"Engine", "method_name":"mk_checkin", "log_message":"000C29291C95", "elapsed_time":"20m"}'
     D, [2012-05-01T10:53:52.930492 #18183] DEBUG -- ProjectRazor::Engine#mk_checkin: Node 000C29291C95 checkin accepted